vivek92-tech/Tic-tac-toe-game/README.md

-# Tick-tac-toe-game
+# Tic-tac-toe-game
-Tick tac toe game in python with test cases project
+Tic tac toe game in python with test cases